spotinst/help/src/docs/eco/azure-tutorials/access-roles-read-only.md

 The Eco team requests users to assign the Azure Reservation Owner role to the registered application in order to view and manage pre-existing reservations orders.
 This permission is found on the reservation page in Azure.

+### Savings Plan Purchaser Role

+The Eco team requests users to assign the Azure Savings Plan Purchaser role to the registered application in order to purchase a savings plan.

 ## What's Next?

 Learn more about [connecting your account for Eco analysis](eco/getting-started/connect-azure-ea-to-eco).